-If you encounter a student with a prosthetic arm, leg or hand, and you wish to give him/her something, offer it in a normal fashion and ask if you can be of assistance.
+If you encounter a student with a prosthetic arm, leg, or hand, and you wish to give them something, offer it in a normal fashion and ask if you can be of assistance.

 Mental illness is a widespread and debilitating disorder that affects more than 41 million people in the United States, according to the American Council on Education.
 Mental illness is an “invisible disease,” in which the patients themselves may be blamed for their illness and therefore ostracized from the mainstream of life.
 Many people can recover, and with medication, live fully functioning lives.